About the SSD you prepare to move to

-SSD is short for Solid-State Drive and it refers to a data storage device, which can be used to store data persistently by integrated circus assemblies.
+SSD is short for Solid-State Drive and it refers to a data storage device, which can be used to store data persistently by integrated circuit assemblies.
 According to different interfaces and form factors, SSDs can be divided into 2.5", mSATA, M.2, and PCI-Express.
 Which type of SSD you need to choose depends on the available ports on your motherboard.

 Compared to HDD (Hard Disk Drive), it possesses better performance in reading and writing speeds as well as system security.
 SSDs are known for fast running speed for games and software that occupies lots of CPU.
 However, it is usually more expensive than HDD when it comes to the same capacity.

-Many well-known SSD manufactures are available on the market, such as Samsung, Western Digital (WD), Corsair, Crucial, Intel, Toshiba, Kingston, etc. Each brand has its own distinctive features and you can choose the most suitable one for your condition by referring to this page: Best SSD in 2019.
+Many well-known SSD manufactures are available on the market, such as Samsung, Western Digital (WD), Corsair, Crucial, Intel, Toshiba, Kingston, etc. Each brand has its own distinctive features and you can choose the most suitable one for your condition by referring to this page: Best SSD in 2020.

 Why need to transfer OS to SSD?

-To increase space for operating system.
+Increase space for operating system.
 The low disk space error would prompt when there is insufficient space for running programs.
 OS migration from small partition to bigger SSD is not a bad choice.

-To upgrade computer’s build.
+Upgrade computer’s build.
 In general, the most prevalent reason of copying OS to SSD is to take full use of SSD and gain better performance.

 Migrate OS to SSD in Windows 10/8/7 via the best OS migration software